 Black Metal with a solemn portion of Doom, with darkly ambient, yet crystal clear passages that are chased by clear voice monologues.
 Allone… boasts a relentless beat, a strange mix between Batushka, and – Loki help me – outfits like Summoning.
 With ambient and sometimes almost atmospheric sounds thrown in that offer hints of Sojourner and the likes.

 Then Allone offer high-pitched rasps that may suddenly turn out to be clear-voice wails.
 Rasps in disguise, if you will.
 All of that on a foundation of tracks, none of which shorter than some eight minutes.
-With Ruins, an instrumental concoction, of a little more of 11 minutes.
+With Ruins, an instrumental concoction, of a little more than 11 minutes.
 The one with a solo.
 All of that almost provides a ritualistic sound and feel that some Black Metal outfits indulge in.

 So – by Loki – Allone… turned out to be some metal offering of almost avant-garde proportions.
 An album that turned endlessly on the RMR Mighty Sound Machine.
 Because – first – this is real, high-quality Extreme Metal.
 And – second – because the band navigates so far off the beaten path that we could not get enough of their varied and spirited offering.